Films for Diverse Communities

 Language: American Sign Language with English captions

-An educational film in which deaf and hard of hearing youth share examples of how to reach out to a friend who may be experiencing a mental health challenge to show support and help to end the silence of mental health stigma.
+In this educational film, Deaf and Hard of Hearing youth share examples of how to reach out to a friend who may be experiencing a mental health challenge to show support and help to end the silence of mental health stigma.

 “Proud to Be Me”